- The average cost of car insurance in Michigan is $2,266 a year or $189 per month, based on our data analysis.

 This guide makes buying car insurance in Michigan easy.
 We’ve done the hard work by researching and analyzing what different drivers might pay for insurance.

-Keep reading to learn how car insurance works in Michigan and how much you need.
+Keep reading to learn how auto insurance in Michigan works and how much insurance you need.

 How much is car insurance in Michigan?